asantra/ProjectGeant4/README.md

 ```

-** You can use `renameRootFiles.py` code from the [CherenkovPhotonAnalyzer](https://github.com/asantra/CherenkovPhotonAnalyzer) repository to automatically rename your root files and store them away from the `build` directory. **
+** You can use `renameRootFiles.py` code to automatically rename your root files and store them away from the `build` directory. **

-To be able to use that, first you need to follow the instructions on `CherenkovPhotonAnalyzer` repository.
-Then please copy `renameRootFiles.py` from `CherenkovPhotonAnalyzer` and put that in `MyProject/ProjectGeant4` folder.
+Please see the instructions from this repository: [CherenkovPhotonAnalyzer](https://github.com/asantra/CherenkovPhotonAnalyzer)

 # The simulation of the experiment